 The inner bark makes the herb.
-Besides, yohimbe is used in tablet, liquid extract, and powder forms.
+Besides, yohimbe is used in a tablet, liquid extract, and powder forms.
 When yohimbe is mixed with vitamin C a new substance is formed, yohimbine-ascorbic acid.
 This gives a more pleasant and milder effect.

-The herb can be consumed as tea using three teaspoons of bark per person.
-For a yohimbe cocktail for two, boil 4 to 8 teaspoons of the bark in half a liter of water.
+The herb can be consumed as a tea using three teaspoons of bark per person.
+For a yohimbe cocktail for two, boil 4 to 8 teaspoons of the bark in half a litre of water.
 Boil this softly for 15 minutes, then filter it in a coffee filter and let it cool down for 15 minutes.
 Add 1 g vitamin C to the water.
 Add honey for extra taste.
 Drink with little sips.